Chambers Research Group

-I am broadly interested in the interaction of infection with classically non-immune physiology and pathways.
+Our lab is broadly interested in the interaction of infection with classically non-immune physiology and pathways.
 The immune system is composed of processes that protect organisms against disease, but only a subset of these are covered in most immunology classes.
 This bias is often due to a focus on factors impacting resistance – the ability to control pathogen load.
 However, there are also factors that may impact tolerance – the ability to withstand the damage and consequences at a given pathogen load.
 Changes in metabolism, behavior, and perception can all influence survival during infection.
-Using Drosophila melanogaster as a model host, I am dissecting the interactions between host immunity, metabolism and behavior.
+Using Drosophila melanogaster as a model host, we are dissecting the interactions between host immunity, metabolism and behavior.

 Effects of chronic infection on host physiology and behavior